ystarling/Readme/README.md

    - Load balancer - distribute the workload between different servers or applications, network traffic across a group of backend servers.
 Load balancers are used to distribute capacity during peak traffic times, and to increase reliability of applications.
    - Distributed antipatterns, [[link](https://blog.bitsrc.io/10-microservice-anti-patterns-278bcb7f385d)]
    - Saga, Choreography: [[link](https://www.youtube.com/watch?v=6O5iJ7PKUhs)]
+   - In Onion architecture everything split by layers, core is your model, then repository, service layer .
+All 3 layers are abstraction or interfaces.
+Then other layers infrastructure, controllers is concrete realisations.
+Dependency inversion principle and dependency injection widely use.
 7. Docker
    - What is docker container itself? [[link](https://www.docker.com/resources/what-container/#:~:text=A%20Docker%20container%20image%20is,tools%2C%20system%20libraries%20and%20settings.)]
       - A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.